NickJS1231/Final-Project/README.md

 # Portfolio Utility: A Comparative Analysis <br> <br>
 ### The Research <br>
 Are you an active investor?
 Have you ever tried to position your portfolio towards a specifc area to "maximize" your portfolio?
 If you have, this repo will teach you a valueable lesson: diversification rules! <br> <br>
-This project aims to assess the utility of a given portfolio theme (i.e., sustainability, low beta, sector specific investing, etc.) when compared to a larger sample benchmark (the S&P 500 in this case).
-At large scale (the big question), research in this repo aims to validate the marginal utility of increased diversification, by showing compromises in utility in a given subset of the larger sample.
+This project aims to assess the utility of a given portfolio theme (i.e., sustainability, low beta, sector specific investing, etc.) when compared to a larger population benchmark (the S&P 500 in this case).
+At large scale (the big question), research in this repo aims to validate the marginal utility of increased diversification, by showing compromises in utility in a given subset of the larger population.
 Essentially, how much utility do you sacrifice by restricting your portfolio to a given theme of securities? <br> <br>
 The dashboard in this project is based off of a previous dashboard in professor Don Bowen's "Data Science for Finance" Course, found here:(https://github.com/donbowen/portfolio-frontier-streamlit-dashboard).
 Our project builds on this dashboard by providing insight into the effect of portfolio themes.
 It deviates from the previous project by eliminating the option for leveraged portfolios and providing a risk quiz; it rather shows the difference in utility between a population of securities and a subset at a arbitrarily selected level of risk aversion. <br> <br>
 ***Official Research Question:*** How many utils are sacrificed/gained based by investing in a specifically themed portfolio? <br><br>
-**What it will look like** <br>
+**What this looks like** <br>
-To visualize this, the project will create a dashboard that graphs the efficient frontier of a large sample (the S&P 500).
+To visualize this, the project will create a dashboard that graphs the efficient frontier of a popualation of securities (the S&P 500).
 Additionally, upon selection, the dashboard will then graph the efficient frontier of the subsample of the data based on a given portfolio theme.
 The themes will include:
- - Stability <br>
- - Technology <br>
+ - ESG <br>
- - Low Beta <br>
+ - Low Beta Securities
- - ESG Firms <br>
+ - High Beta Securities
- - Firms headquartered in Pennsylvania <br>
+ - Ticker contains letters in LEHIGH
- - Most expensive equities <br>
- - Cheapest equities <br>
+ - Cheapest Securities (price per share)
- - Firms that create or deliver pizza i.e. Domino’s, Grubhub <br>
- - Tickers that contain the letters “L”, “E”, “H”, “I”, or “G” <br>
+ - Sector (can be one or a combination)<br>
+  - Industries
+  - Healthcare
+  - Technology
+  - Utilities
+  - Financial Services
+  - Basic Materials
+  - Consumer Cyclical
+  - Real Estate
+  - Communication Services
+  - Consumer Defensive
+  - Energy
- - Etc. <br> <br>
+ <br> <br>

 **The Analysis will then assess the following:** <br>
- - Which firms are included in the subset vs the benchmark? <br>
  - What is the marginal utility of the subset (assessed through the utility equation) <br>
- - Given different risk aversion levels (different points on the capital allocation line), how much more or less efficient does the subset become? <br>
+ - Given different risk aversion levels (different points on the capital allocation line), how much more or less efficient does the subset become? <br> <br>
- - Another ***potential*** area of interest for this dashboard could be providing explanatory insight into the above metrics over the course of time.
-For example, how has the sustainability portfolio performed over the past five years as opposed to the prior five before that?
-How does the efficient set’s comparison to the benchmark change over time?
-Does time show trends of certain portfolio groups improving in utility? <br><br>

 ### The Data<br>
  - The final dataset used to perform an analysis will contain each firm and its return/variance over a given period of time. <br>
  - Dependent on adopting the time aspect of this model, the unit of observation will either be firm, or firm-time-period (i.e., 3yr CAGR foro 15 years of data). <br>